 - serve falafel hot with pita bread or serve as snack/starter with some sauce.

-1: put all the cooked chickpeas, spices, herbs, all purpose flour or bread crumbs, salt and lemon juice in a bowl.
+1: put all the cooked chickpeas or canned chickpeas, spices, herbs, all purpose flour or bread crumbs, salt and lemon juice in a bowl. drain all the water very well from cooked chickpeas or canned chickpeas – whatever you are going to use. for canned chickpeas, you can even rinse them in water to reduce the sodium content.

 3: shape into small or medium sized balls or patties.

-4: deep fry in medium hot oil like the way you would do for pakoras. before frying the falafels, do a test by adding a tiny ball of the mixture in hot oil. if this breaks while frying, then you need to add 1 to 2 tbsp more of the all purpose flour or bread crumbs. mix again and form the patties.
+4: deep fry in medium hot oil like the way you would do for pakoras or fritters. before frying the falafels, do a test by adding a tiny ball of the mixture in hot oil. if this breaks while frying, then you need to add 1 to 2 tablespoons more of the all purpose flour or bread crumbs. mix again and form the patties. instead of frying you can even bake the falafel.

 5: turn over to the other side whilst frying to ensure that the falafels are evenly fried.

-6: drain falafel or kitchen tissues to remove excess oil. serve falafel hot with pita bread or serve as snack/starter with some sauce. even our very own mint coriander chutney goes well with it. i served falafel with parsley pesto.
+6: drain falafel or kitchen tissues to remove excess oil. serve falafel hot with pita bread or serve as snack or starter with some sauce or dip. even the indian mint cilantro chutney goes well with falafels. i served falafel with parsley pesto.